 Today is the first day of autumn, the autumnal equinox.
-Day and night, or darkness and light are in balance, and after today we are moving to longer nights, peaking at winter solstice.
+Day and night, darkness and light are in balance, and after today we move towards longer nights.

 During the next month we can slowly start to make changes to our daily routines.
 Here are a few suggestions: